alan-turing-institute/AutisticaCitizenScience/project-management/Technical Docs/development-tools.md

 ## What is Angular?

-Angular is a JavaScript framework which provides the tooling to enable the creation of web applications.
+Angular is a TypeScript (A Superset of JavaScript) framework which provides the tooling to enable the creation of web applications.
 It is client-side rendered meaning that web pages are rendered in the users browser.

 ## Angular Popularity